Animal (2023 Indian film): Critical response

 Conversely, Renuka Vyavahare of The Times of India gave 2.5/5 stars and termed the film "all swag and no substance derailed family drama"; she was critical of "Vanga's take on women or violence" but praised Ranbir's "raw sex appeal and unmatched intensity".
 India Todays Anvita Singh gave 2/5 stars and wrote "Ranbir Kapoor is stellar in problematic, paper-thin film."
 Nandini Ramnath of Scroll.in wrote "Ranbir is on fire, inhabiting to a frightening degree Vijay's delusional personal war.
-Reptile-eyed even at his smoldering best, Kapoor's career-best performance makes Animal tough to stomach, but equally difficult to ignore".
+Reptile-eyed even at his smoldering best, Kapoor's career-best performance makes Animal tough to stomach, but equally difficult to ignore."

 In a negative review, Shubhra Gupta of The Indian Express expressed disappointment that the performances of Ranbir and Anil Kapoor had been "wasted in this pointless, vile tale."
 She later named it the worst film of 2023.
 Saibal Chatterjee of NDTV gave 1.5/5 stars and wrote "The sickeningly violent father-son action drama rarely pauses for breath."
 Sowmya Rajendran of The News Minute gave 1.5/5 stars and wrote: "Sandeep Reddy Vanga's film has the kind of writing you'll find in BDSM erotica like Fifty Shades of Grey, but presented with the same earnestness of 'pure love' that we saw in Arjun Reddy."
 Pranati A S of Deccan Herald gave 1/5 stars and wrote "If you thought Arjun Reddy was toxic, then Animal will rattle your cage."

 Industry reception

 Amid the controversial reception about alleged glorification of violence, the film was defended by some filmmakers such as Ram Gopal Varma, Anurag Kashyap, Vikram Bhatt, and Sanjay Gupta as well as actresses Rashmika Mandanna, Sargun Mehta, Indira Krishnan, and Bhumi Pednekar.
 Mandanna and Krishnan were part of the film.
-Apart from this, actors Emraan Hashmi, Rajkummar Rao and Puneet Issar have also liked as well as defended the film.
+Apart from this, actors Emraan Hashmi, Rajkummar Rao, Arshad Warsi, Puneet Issar and Unni Mukundan have also liked as well as defended the film.

 Conversely, the film was criticised by filmmaker Kiran Rao, actresses Parvathy, Konkona Sen Sharma and Kangana Ranaut, and lyricists Javed Akhtar and Swanand Kirkire.
 Furthermore, filmmaker Vishal Bhardwaj had mixed reactions about the film.
 Vanga responded to the criticism from the actors and filmmakers with more criticism.
 Defending the film again, Mandanna also reiterated that it was just a film about a "messed-up character" and requested viewers to watch films without judging actors for the roles they play.